yoko1998/cpp-modernize-guidelines/README.md

 Important new features that we also should use, but which benefit us in a longer timespan.
 These changes are improving code correctness, improving performance, eliminating risks, improve readability, lessen code repetition.

+## Unit tests
+* We have to protect business value of our code using different types of regression testing, and Unit Testing is important layer of it.
+* Just keeping Unit Testing in mind immediately producing better modular and less entangled code.
+* Allows to speed up development of separate code modules by providing a quick jump into module from unit tests.
+* Having code UT-ready also could make micro-benchmarking easy.

++ mocking
++ common testing model, other layers of testing (see also Static Code Analysis)
++ replaying
++ fuzzing

 ## override
 Keyword `override` is a must use for all overrides of virtual functions.
 This enables compiler to report errors in compile time when signature of function is actually not compatible with function overloaded.
 Old C++ just allowed unpredicted behavior of program in run-time instead (when called not the function you expected).
 Note: using `clang-tidy` or similar static code analyser it is possible to automatically update our code fitting `override` whenever necessary.
 After that we could continue manually support this habit, while time-to-time checking any misses using the tool again.